Tag Archives: baby food

 and this little guy has helped out in that process immensely.

-We have some additional storage containers for the freezer and fridge,
+We have some additional storage containers for the freezer and fridge, like the OXO Tot and Munchkin brands,

 but we also use ice cube trays for freezing foods and toss them into a freezer bag.